 2. Train Employees

 Whether employees are being onboarded or are experienced members of the team, they need to be trained on SaaS just like they would be trained to use any other technological tool.
 While the programs they’ll be accessing via SaaS may be ones they’re used to using, the way they’ll be accessing them will be different.
 Training will also help employees understand why you’ve switched to SaaS, especially those who may be finding the upgrade intimidating.
 You can incorporate SaaS training into your new employee onboarding process and create online or in-person training courses for current employees.
 Think about whether to dedicate an IT role to troubleshooting SaaS issues and helping employees learn to use it.
+You can also hire a SaaS Application Development Company to do the initial work or even train your people to make things easier for you.

 3. Leverage Management Tools